Parsing Giant Streams Without Consuming Tons of Memory: How?

 ]

-But since there's an alternate rule coming up, the PARSE can't use that knowledge to let the information go that the WHILE claims to be done with (or responsible for giving back).
-Because the "some other rule" could run if the WHILE ultimately doesn't match...requiring backtrack all the way to the beginning state before the WHILE.
+But since there's an alternate rule coming up, the PARSE can't use that knowledge to let the information go that the SOME claims to be done with (or responsible for giving back).
+Because the "some other rule" could run if the SOME ultimately doesn't match...requiring backtrack all the way to the beginning state before the SOME.

 This points out that | in a BLOCK! rule is basically a SEEK operation.
 It's a "seek the position before the last alternate grouping" rule.
 If the block rule is at a position and wants to know if it can throw out data it's streamed before the current point, it only needs to look forward and see if there are any | in the block ahead of it, and if so... it can't throw out the data.